goharbor/harbor/docs/user_guide_ova.md

 ![rbac](img/rbac.png)

-In Harbor, images are group under projects.
+In Harbor, images are grouped under projects.
 To access an image, a user should be added as a member into the project of the image.
 A member can have one of the three roles:

 * **Guest**: Guest has read-only privilege for a specified project.
 * **Developer**: Developer has read and write privileges for a project.